Prayer of the Heart

 • Close your eyes and observe the breath.
 Observe with gentle attention, not forced concentration.
 Let the breath flow naturally from the nostrils down to the abdomen.
 Be aware of it all the way.

 • As you breathe out, let go of tension.
 Let go of any subtle holding in the muscles of the shoulders, chest, or belly.
-As you release tension through the exhalation, let go of grasping thoughts in the mind.
-What unconscious holding are you doing in the region of the solar plexus?
-Breathe out this tension.
-Along with it, drop the mind!
-Breathing out tension of your body, you can breathe out the tension of time past.
+As you release tension through the exhalation, let go of thoughts in the mind.
+Don't push them out: just don't grasp them...
+What unconscious holding are you still doing in the region of the solar plexus?
+Observe this tension breathing out.
+Along with it, drop the mind too!
+Breathing out tension from your body, you breathe out the tension of time past.

 • Allow awareness to sink from the head to the heart, quite literally.
-Gaze down into your heart and feel it beating.
+Gaze down into your heart and feel it pulsing.
 Give it room to beat.
 Feel its warmth.
-With awareness in the heart, observe whatever sensations come, without analyzing or labeling the sensation "good" or "bad," "pain" or "pleasure."
+With awareness in the heart, observe whatever sensations come, without analyzing or labeling any sensation "good" or "bad," "pain" or "pleasure."
 You may have denied your heart for a long time.
 Attention here can release strange feelings: heat, cold, fluttering, anger, fear, sadness.
 These words are just labels.
-Feel the sensations as energy without words.
-After regular practice, eventually you will experience a causeless glow of happiness in the heart.
+Feel the sensations as energy in the body, without words.
+After regular practice, you will experience a causeless glow of happiness in the heart.

-Don't let this quiet joy confuse you, asking, "What right have I to be joyful?"
+Don't let this quiet joy confuse you.
+Don't ask, "What right have I to be happy?
+What did I do to deserve this joy?"
 The innate joy of the heart has no cause.
-In Sanskrit it is called anahatta, meaning unstruck causeless sound.
+In Sanskrit it is called anahatta, meaning unstruck sound.
 The heart is called the anahatta chakra.
 The gracious gift of undeserved happiness is your birthright.
 You don't have to accomplish anything in order to deserve a song in your heart!
 As Jnaneshwar sang:

 "The moment the energy of Spirit (kundalini shakti) enters the heart region, the self-begotten divine unstruck music begins to play."

 • After spending some time observing the exhalation and resting in silence, become aware of the inhalation.
-Observe each in-breath as a stream of living energy, flowing into your heart.
+Observe each in-breath as a stream of living energy, flowing through your heart.
+Gently place your awareness in the soft space about two inches in front of the physical heart.

-• Receive the inhalation with gratitude.
-Note its effortlessness.
-The breath is given.
-It is not something you work for.
-With this awareness, you will feel a soft thrill, a warmth deep in the heart.
+• Receive the inhalation.
+Note how effortless it is, for breath is given, not taken.
+Breath is not something you work for.
+With this awareness, you will feel a gentle thrill of gratitude, a warmth deep in the heart.
 This is the outward and physical sign of Grace.
-Life is a gift.

 • Continue for as long as you wish, just resting and breathing through the heart.
-Nothing could be simpler.
-Nothing could be more profound.
+Nothing could be simpler, yet nothing could be more profound.
 With every inhalation, receive.
 With every exhalation, offer.
-Breathing is the whole story of salvation: the gift of God and the soul's response.
+Breathing is the whole story of salvation: the gift of God and the oblation of worship.
 Your breath is Holy Communion on the heart's alter.

-The Holy Breath is the Holy Spirit, consecrating and trans-substantiating your body into the Host of God.
+Breath is the Holy Spirit, consecrating and trans-substantiating your body into the bread of God.
 Adam was created out of dust (adamah) by the breath of God (ruach Elohim) to become a living soul (nephesh).
-Nephesh also means breath in Hebrew, an individual breath descended from the divine breath of the Spirit.
-So in the prayer of the heart, you become the new Adam: humanity reborn with every breath.
+Nephesh also means breath in Hebrew, an individual breath descending from the divine breath of the Spirit.
+So in this prayer of the heart, you become the new Adam: humanity reborn with each breath.
+You do this for all humankind, as well as your ancestors.

 III.
 The Divine Name

 When I find myself gazing into the radiance of my Heart, which is the radiance of every Heart, I have become a silent Mary brooding over the manger.
 A strange and wonderful sensation is born in my core, a sensation both physical and spiritual.
-It is what we have been seeking.
-All other desires are but shadows of this yearning for the birth of Christ-Consciousness within.
+It is what we all seek.
+Other desires are but shadows of this yearning for the birth of Christ-Consciousness within.
 As Augustine wrote, "Our hearts are ever restless till they find their rest in Thee."

-Christ is born in the womb of awareness as an Inward Light.
-The Spirit who begets this offspring of God is the Breath.
-The Heart is the manger, for there is no room in the busy inn of the mind.
+Christ is born in the dark silent womb of my awareness as the Inward Light.
+The Spirit who begets this offspring of God is my Breath.
+The Heart is the manger, for there is no room in the busy inn of my mind.

-It sometimes happens that, even when we plunge into the ocean of silence, the Heart is so filled with gratitude that it needs to cry out, to express the beauty it gives birth to.
-This requires no more than a single word - a prayer word - what the Orthodox masters called eucharistos monologistos: one-word prayer.
+It sometimes happens that, even when I plunge into the ocean of silence, my Heart is so filled with gratitude that I need to cry out, expressing the beauty to whom I give birth.
+This requires no more than a single word, what the Orthodox masters called eucharistos monologistos: one-word prayer.
 Please remember that this word is the effect, not the cause, of prayer.
-The word is not a technique but an effulgence.
-Word is the gift of silence.
+The word is not a technique or a tool, but an effulgence.
+Word is the "Oh," the ejaculation of silence.

 In the East, the prayer-word is called a mantra, which means vehicle for the mind.
 We get both the English word mind and the Greek suffix -tron (as in electron) from the Sanskrit.
-Thus man-tra: a carrier or vehicle for the mind.
-In Biblical traditions, the mantra that carries the mind into the heart is the Divine Name.
-There is a vast tradition in Kabbalah about the practice of the divine name in Hebrew meditation.
-There is also a vast tradition in the Philocalia concerning the use of the name of Jesus in Orthodox Christian meditation.
+Thus man-tra is a carrier or vehicle for the mind.
+In Biblical tradition, the mantra that carries the mind into the heart is the Divine Name.
+There is extensive teaching in Jewish Kabbalah about the practice of the divine name.
+Likewise, in the Orthodox classic, Philocalia, is a profound science concerning the practice of the name in Christian meditation.

 A true experience of mantra is neither repetition nor concentration.
 These are misconceptions that commonly ruin the innocence of prayer before it even begins!
 There is no instruction to mechanically repeat the mantra, or to force the mind into focusing.
-The mantra need not be mechanically synchronized with the breath either.
 A true prayer-word is felt, not spoken: it is a vibration of silence.
-As a bird, soaring in a current of wind, only beats its wings with an occasional pulse to sustain its effortless air-born flight, so we invoke the mantra ever so softly.
-This image is from St. Theresa of Avila.
+As a bird, soaring in a current of wind, only beats its wings with an occasional pulse to sustain the effortless air-born flight, so we invoke the mantra ever so softly.

 Breathing out or breathing in, gently and without effort hear the Name.
 Let the Name arise on the breath of silence as foam arises on the crest of a wave.
 Touch the Name with your awareness as gently as a feather touching a bubble.

-Praying the divine Name with the breath folds the mind into the heart, like sugar stirred into cream.
-As the mantra dissolves into the breath, its subtle but powerful vibration infuses every cell of the body, thrilling each electron.
-This is how the word of prayer becomes the Word of creation, which God speaks in the genesis of heaven and earth.
-"In the beginning was the Word.... all things were created through Him."
-(John 1) So the Indian Mandukya Upanishad declares, "The syllable Om is the eternal Godhead, and is the universe.
-Whatever was, whatever is, whatever shall be, is Om."
-When the mantra vibrates in the Heart, we are attuning our individuality to the universal source of creation.
+Praying the divine Name with the inhalation and exhalation folds the mind into the heart like the wings of a swan settling on a still lake.
+Yet there is no need to make a rhythm of the mantra, or synchronize it with breathing.
+Just let the name of God dissolve into your breath, and its subtle but powerful vibration will infuse every cell of your body.
+This is how the word of prayer becomes the Word of creation, which God spoke at the genesis of heaven and earth.
+The Gospel of John affirms, "In the beginning was the Word.... all things were created through Him."
+So the Indian Mandukya Upanishad declares, "The syllable Om is the eternal Godhead, and it is the universe.
+Whatever was, whatever is, whatever shall be, is the sound of Om."
+When the mantra vibrates in the Heart, you attune your individuality to the universal source of creation.

 The ancient masters of Christian prayer experienced this epiphany through the name of Jesus.
 By means of the breath, Orthodox masters carried Jesus into their hearts.
 St. Hesychius of Jerusalem (4th Century) spoke of "breathing Jesus Christ."
-In the 6th Century, St. John Climacus wrote, "Let the Name of Jesus be joined to your breath: then you shall know the use of silence."
-A later saint, Nichodimus of the Holy Mountain, wrote, "Let Jesus be your breath."
+In the 6th Century, St. John Climacus wrote, "When the Name of Jesus is joined to your breath, then you shall know the use of silence."
+A later saint, Nichodimus of the Holy Mountain, simply wrote, "Let Jesus be your breath."

 IV.
 The Culture of Prayer

 We need to confess that there is a spiritual void in our hearts.
 Most of today's social and economic problems arise from our denial of that void.
-We deny the void by stuffing it: filling it with alcohol, stimulants, fast food, nerve-pounding music, instant sex, even violence.
+We deny the void by trying to stuff it, filling it with alcohol and other stimulants, fast food, nerve-numbing music, instant sex, even violence.
 The busy-ness of work is also a way to stuff our inner void.
-So is shopping!
+So is shopping.
 Strolling through the mall, we buy not out of necessity, but despair.
-Our national economy of consumerism thrives on spiritual emptiness.
+The national economy of consumerism thrives on spiritual emptiness.

 This prayer is not a flight from darkness: it embraces darkness.
 Not a flight from emptiness: it embraces emptiness.
 Prayer of the Heart accepts our inner emptiness as sacred ground.
 When we embrace emptiness, we become the vast space of compassion.
 When we embrace darkness, we hear the silence say, "Let there be light!"